About health insurance

 What is combined cover?

 Many health insurers offer packaged covers that provide cover for both hospital and extras.
 Some insurers have pre-packaged cover, while others allow you to mix and match hospital and extras options.
-For example, you may be able to select a Basic Hospital cover and a comprehensive Extras cover to create your own combined package.
+For example, you may be able to select a basic hospital cover and add a comprehensive extras cover to create your own combined package.

 What’s the Rebate on Private Health Insurance?